Particle Counter (Profiler)

 |Lower Detectable Limit (2σ)||<1 μg/m3|

-The particle counter can be integrated into the AQM 65 along with gas analyzer modules to give continuous and simultaneous measurement of dust/particulate and gas.
+The particle counter can be integrated into the AQM 65 or AQS 1 along with gas analyzer modules to give continuous and simultaneous measurement of dust/particulate and gas.

 Designed for those who want maximum data from a single sensor, the particle profiler module provides continuous and simultaneous measurement of PM10, PM2.5, PM1, and TSP.
 This breadth of measurement is valuable in research and monitoring studies, and industrial applications where more than one size fraction is of interest.